Join Our eNewsletter!

 Adopting one or two healthy habits a week will gradually add up to big health returns.
 Here are some ideas to start with:

 - Try to offer foods from at least three food groups at each meal and from at least two food groups at snack times.
 This will involve some advanced planning before you go grocery shopping.

-- Switch from white to whole-wheat bread or replace white rice with brown rice.
+- Switch from white to whole grain bread or replace white rice with brown rice.

 - Make an official family rule: No eating in front of the TV – even snacks.
 Research shows that people tend to eat for reasons other than hunger when the TV is on.

-- Purchase only low-fat dairy products for children over age two.
-Examples include low-fat milk, low-fat cheese, skim milk, and low-fat frozen yogurt.
+- Purchase only low-fat dairy products for children over age 2.
+Examples include low-fat milk, low-fat cheese, skim milk, and low-fat yogurt.